grimerssy/go-template/internal/data/README.md

 # `/internal/data`

-Data access layer of your application
+Data access layer of the application.

-Add and retrieve data from your data source here
+Add and retrieve data from the data source here.

-Note: may be versioned if necessary